 Allowing body to sweat is important.
 Keep away from air conditioners as much as you can.

-Throughout the day also, I would recommend to expose arms and legs to external atmosphere as much as possible.
+Throughout the day, I would also recommend to expose arms and legs to external atmosphere as much as possible.
 The skin needs Sun and wind exposure, which is not possible for you during winter.
 So, make the most out of Summer.
 Wearing coats & ties, making yourself warmer and overusing air conditioners does not make much sense to me.
 (However, this may not apply to people with extremely sensitive skin.)

 You can have light oily food and fried food in this period.
 Enjoy cold food stuff at this period, periodically.